MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 # Use email engagement to view message interactions

- Email engagement is part of the new *Sales Insights* suite of features.
  Email engagement helps you to:

 -   See when recipients opened your message, clicked a link, opened an attachment, or sent a reply.